An ENUM is a string object with a value

 If strict SQL mode is enabled, attempts to insert invalid

-values result in an error.
+ENUM values result in an error.

-column is declared to allow
+If an ENUM column is declared to allow

-, the NULL
+NULL, the NULL value

 is a legal value for the column, and the default value is

-.
+NULL.
 If an ENUM

-column is declared NOT NULL
+column is declared NOT NULL, its default

 value is the first element of the list of allowed values.